maarten-pennings/Tapuino/README.md

 ## Software

 Due to all dangling links, I was afraid the Tapuino [sources](https://github.com/sweetlilmre/tapuino) might disappear.
-I decided to clone the [firmware](firmware).
+I decided to clone the [firmware](firmware), and made minor changes.

-Edit the configuration in [config-user.h](firmware/config-user.h).
+The biggest change is character prediction when editing (SAVE) filenames.

-There is also runtime options
+I did a bit of statistical counting, see [charcount](charcount).

 ## Case